 They would learn to be empowered in their understanding of this language.
 To be able to read for themselves and form depth and context and meaning from their reading.

-They would learn that popular styles are a part of a complex culture, come to understand an entire body of literature that gives them cultural context and a sense of awe for the incredible artistry of all musical creators.
+They would learn that different styles – popular, classical, jazz, ethnic musics – are a part of the interweaving of many complex cultures.
+They would come to understand entire bodies of literature that give them cultural context and a sense of awe for the incredible artistry of all musical creators.
 They would grow to have a grasp of history and learn to seek out new music that is innovative and culturally inclusive as their curiosity is stimulated.
 The critical thinking involved in that process would deepen their understanding of music – and culture as an universal and ever-evolving process.

 Boys and young men would learn along with girls and young women, because it would be a required subject and simply understood that learning to read music and use your God-given voice is a part of a well-rounded education and key to understanding ourselves and understanding other cultures.
 As with all learners, they would be proud of their accomplishments as those who excelled at singing and interpreting this beautiful, universal language would take their place on the world stage to share their knowledge and insight.